Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 Open the `App\apiConfig.js` file.
 Then:

-1. Find the key `b2cScopes` and replace the existing value with the scope of your web API.
+1. Find the key `b2cScopes` and replace the existing value with the scope of your web API (if you have followed the [Tutorial: Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) above, this is `api://{your-web-apis-client-id}/access_as_user`).
-1. Find the key `webAPI` and replace the existing value with the coordinates of your web API.
+1. Find the key `webAPI` and replace the existing value with the coordinates of your web API (if you have followed the [Tutorial: Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) above, this is `http://localhost:5000`).

 ## Running the sample